phoenixfangor/odin-recipes/README.md

-This is a basic recipes website.
+This is a basic recipes website and you can see it at https://phoenixfangor.github.io/odin-recipes/